Equity release frequently asked questions

 Can I move house with equity release?

 If your new property that you are moving to meets our lending criteria at the time and we agree that you can, then you can happily move house and take your lifetime mortgage with you when you go.
+If you do move home and take your lifetime mortgage with you to the new property, it will incur some costs.
+You can find more information on this in the equity release Tariff of Charges, from your equity release adviser, or calling 0800 141 3493.

 What’s the interest rate?

-Unlike a regular mortgage, you don’t make any monthly repayments with a lifetime mortgage.
-So, they have a higher rate of interest which builds up on your loan each year.
+Unlike a residential mortgage, you don't have to make any monthly repayments with a lifetime mortgage.
+However, they have a higher rate of interest which builds up on your loan each year.
 Interest is charged on the total borrowing and any interest previously added, which quickly increases the amount you owe (compound interest).
+We add the compound interest to your balance once a year.

 Are there any fees?